mgarcia01752/BareMetalRouterOS/README.md

 ### 8. [Customize Kernel](doc/kernel.md)

-After installing BMROS to your target device, you may need to configure the kernel to install drives such as ethernet and wireless
+After installing BMROS to your target device, you may need to configure the kernel to install drivers such as ethernet and wireless

 ```bash
 ./start-menuconfig.sh